 I have been conducting an experiment since last 1 year by mapping all the music I have been listening.
+I learned to play many instruments with music lessons in home and I’ve been getting better since then.
 I started scrobbling my songs on 2nd June 2012 and today it’s exactly 1 year past that date – 2nd June 2013.
 Well, I was playing against the odds that I’d be able to complete this test according to the Mayans, but I guess that’s an old joke now!
 The only thing I needed to conduct this experiment was last.fm and its scrobbler.
 If you don’t know what last.fm is, you should check it out.
 Last.fm is a music recommendation service.
 You use Last.fm by signing up and downloading The Scrobbler, which helps you discover more music based on the songs you play.

 I’ve got some interesting results to share.
 I spent 750 hours or an entire month’s time in just listening songs in the last 1 year.
 That’s certainly the most amount of time I have spent on music in a single year!
 To put it in perspective, I spent about 100 days of the 365 days I had in sleeping and 30 of the remaining 265 days on music.
 I don’t know what I did in the rest of the time, should’ve mapped everything!